maccaspacca/Optipoolware/README.md

 The pool share difficulty is set in pool.txt and is static - no percentage etc.

-Optipoolware.py records hash rate and worker name information Although poolware_explorer.py script can be used with this application you may wish to customise this to present hash and worker information.
+Optipoolware.py records hash rate and worker name information

-A custom version of poolware_explorer is planned but I cannot tell you when I will be able to complete this.

 Autopayout runs every hour - this has not been fully tested.
 The minimum payout can be set in pool.txt

-Pool fee can be set as a percentage in pool.txt e.g. for 5% fee just enter 5 in the appropriate line
+Pool fee can be set as a percentage in pool.txt e.g. for 1% fee just enter 1 in the appropriate line

 Also a fee for an alternate address (dev, charity, your friend) can be set in pool.txt (alt_fee)

-Alt_add is the alternate address suggested above.
+Alt_add is the alternate address suggested above - this can also be uses as the default share address so no share is wasted if a miner sends a bad address

-pool.txt
+pool.txt (also used for optiexplorer.py)

 mine_diff= pool share difficulty